-Problem 1: Too salty.
+Problem 1: Too salty

 Last year, I tried my usual "cut back the water in the pressure cooker" approach.
 I used 1 cup of water instead of covering the corned beef.
 The result was unbelievably salty.
 I could barely eat it.
 The rest of the family took one bite, then ignored the corned beef and filled up with soda bread, cabbage, and carrots.
 Discouraged, I put one serving of the salty corned beef and cabbage in a container and tossed the rest.
-The next day, the leftovers tasted fine - I guess sitting in the cabbage and juices for a day pulled enough salt out to make it edible.
+The next day, the leftovers tasted fine - sitting in the cabbage and juices for a day pulled enough salt out to make it edible.

 Problem 2: Undercooked